Cricklewood Area Guide

-Cricklewood is an area in northwest London that has undergone a regeneration in recent years.
-The commercial centre is Cricklewood Broadway with its many bustling shops, restaurants, cafes and other businesses.
+Cricklewood is an area in northwest London that has undergone major regeneration in recent years.
+The commercial centre is Cricklewood Broadway which has many bustling shops, restaurants, cafes and other businesses.
 However, fine examples of renovated late-Victorian and converted Edwardian properties are found in the quiet surrounding streets.
 A famous landmark is the Clayton Crown which has been transformed into a luxury hotel.

-There are also large green open spaces like Gladstone Park where many local residents like to relax on the weekends.
+There are also large green open spaces in and around Cricklewood, like Gladstone Park where many local residents like to relax on the weekends.
 Investment into the local area has seen many improvements to infrastructure, leisure facilities, and shopping.
 For example, the Brent Cross Shopping Centre has over 120 shops all under one roof.